nullromo/commander-primer/README.md

 When you hover your cursor over the name of a card in the preview, a picture of it should appear.
 You can also add cards to the sideboard by clicking on the `Sideboard` tab on the top of the decklist.
 Commander decks don't have sideboards, though, so this is usually not important unless you want another section in your deck while you're working on it.

+Remember to click `Save` to save your deck.

 Add all the cards you thought of in Step 1.
 Go crazy.
 Just add a bunch of stuff.
 It's best to have everything laid out in front of you so that you know what you're working with.
 The next few steps will guide you through what else to add beyond your initial thoughts.

 #### Step 3: Get some inspiration